Canon 1200D vs Panasonic G80

 It is notable that the G80 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1200D does not offer wifi capability.
+In contrast, the 1200D does not provide wifi capability.

 So how do things add up?
 Which of the two cameras – the Canon 1200D or the Panasonic G80 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 1200D: